-- 1. Place the computer so that all ventilation openings are unobstructed and cabling is not in a walkway or where it can be stepped on or damaged by placing furniture on it. - 2.
-When connecting all power cords from the monitor, computer, and accessories to an uninterruptible power supply (UPS), it is recommended that you use a power surge protection detection device.
+- Place the computer so that all ventilation openings are unobstructed and cabling is not in a walkway or where it can be stepped on or damaged by placing furniture on it. - When connecting all power cords from the monitor, computer, and accessories to an uninterruptible power supply (UPS), it is recommended that you use a power surge protection detection device.
 If the computer has a television tuner, or a modem or telephone connection, protect the computer by using surge protection with these signal inputs as well.
-Connect the television cable or the telephone line cord to the surge protection device, and then connect the device to the computer. - 3.
-Download and install operating system updates. - a.
-Find out what operating system and version your computer is currently running.

-From the Start screen, type control panel, select Control Panel, select System and Security, and then select System.

-- b.
-Open your internet browser, and then go to http://www.hp.com/go/contactHP. - c.
+Connect the television cable or the telephone line cord to the surge protection device, and then connect the device to the computer. - Download and install operating system updates. - Find out what operating system and version your computer is currently running.
+From the Start screen, type control panel, and then select Control Panel.
+Or, from the Windows desktop, right-click the Start button, and then select Control Panel.
+Select System and Security, and then select System. - b.
+Open your internet browser, and then go to http://welcome.hp.com/country/us/en/wwcontact\us.html. - c.
 If necessary, click your country and language, click Support, and then click Download drivers. - d.
 Enter your computer model name and number in the Find by product field, and then click Go. - e.
 If necessary, select your computer model from Product search results. - f.
 Select your computer operating system. - g.
 Click Download next to each update you wish to download. - h.
 Follow the on-screen instructions to install each downloaded update. - 4.
 Look in the computer box for additional printed details or updates.